 Take them to concerts where they can hear professional musicians performing to a high standard.
 This will hopefully inspire them to greater things.

 Encourage your son or daughter to take advantage of any performance opportunities offered by their school or the Thurrock Music Education Hub.
 Praising their efforts after their performance will mean a lot to them.

 The purchase of a good music stand will be a good investment.
-It is also a good idea to keep a stock of accessories for instruments such as:
+It's also a good idea to keep a stock of accessories for instruments such as:

-- spare strings for violins, cellos, guitars, etc
+- spare strings for violins, cellos, guitars, and so on

 - spare reeds for clarinets, oboes and bassoons

 Your child's music teacher will also recommend tutor books.
 These can be ordered from local music shops or off the internet.

 Pupils will progress at different rates so comparison with peers is not always constructive.
 Don't worry if progress is slow, especially at the start.

 Your child's teacher will recommend them for an exam when they feel the time is right.
 If a child is pushed into an exam too early, this can be a very negative experience.
 Taking exams can also take time away from learning technical skills on an instrument.

 Be prepared to accept the teacher's advice even if it means waiting a little longer before they are entered for an exam.
 Find out more about music exams.